 I wanted to keep this casserole very basic and simple.
 You can definitely add extra brown sugar, marshmallows, and pecans, but for me, this works very well.
 I added one whole egg and milk and whipped the potatoes until fluffy.
 This gave the dish an airy texture and softness, similar to a souffle.
 I do not want to call this casserole a souffle, because the measurements are not based on a souffle.
 The hope was to recreate the texture, which I did.
 The dish also has a delicately crisp top, which adds to the experience of eating it.

-I will confess, there is a small amount of brown sugar in this recipe, 1 tbsp worth, the reason being I added the egg and milk.
+I will confess, there is a small amount of brown sugar in this recipe, 1 tablespoon worth, the reason being I added the egg and milk.
 Let me explain, sometimes, we need to adjust the flavors that naturally occur in some ingredients, in this case the sweet potato.
 If I do not add the sugar to the casserole, the milk and egg could neutralize the sweetness of the sweet potato.
 I am not saying the dish will not be sweet, but if we want the sweetness to be at forefront, then adding the brown sugar will enhance the sweetness without overpowering.

 This recipe goes well with . . .Print